GeekTrainer/help-desk-bot-lab/CSharp/exercise2-TicketSubmissionDialog.md

 ## Task 4: Change notification message to show an Adaptive Card

-In this task you will replace the confirmation message that is shown to the user later the ticket was submitted to a nicer message made with Adaptive Cards.
+In this task you will enhance the confirmation message that is shown to the user after the ticket using [Adaptive Cards](http://adaptivecards.io/).
 Adaptive Cards are an open card exchange format enabling developers to exchange UI content in a common and consistent way.
-Card Authors (you) describe their content as a simple JSON object.
-That content can then be rendered natively inside a Host Application (Bot Framework channels), automatically adapting to the look and feel of the Host.
-You can obtain more info [here](http://adaptivecards.io/).
+Their content can be specified as a JSON object.
+Content can then be rendered natively inside a host application (Bot Framework channels), automatically adapting to the look and feel of the host.

 1. You will need to add the `Microsoft.AdaptiveCards` NuGet package.
-To achieve this you can do right click on your project's **References** folder in the _Solution Explorer_ and click _Manage NuGet packages_.
+Right click on your project's **References** folder in the _Solution Explorer_ and click _Manage NuGet packages_.
 Search for the `Microsoft.AdaptiveCards` and then click on the **Install** button.
 Or you can type in the **Packager Manager Console** `Install-Package Microsoft.AdaptiveCards`.

 1. Open the **RootDialog.cs** in the _Dialogs_ folder.
-At the end of the file (inside the class) add the following code that creates the Adaptive card with its header containing the title with the _ticketID_, the body containing a `ColumnSet` with two columns: one for a `FactSet` with the _Severity_ and _Category_ and another with an icon, and the last section includes a description block with the ticket description.
+At the end of the file (inside the class) add the following code that creates the Adaptive card:
+    * its header will contain the title with the _ticketID_
+    * the body will contain a `ColumnSet` with two columns: one for a `FactSet` with the _Severity_ and _Category_ and another with an icon
+    * the last section includes a description block with the ticket description

     ``` csharp
     private AdaptiveCard CreateCard(int ticketId, string category, string severity, string description)